laranjeirapedro/portfolio_project--to-do-list/README.md

 Responsive UI and UX with Tailwind CSS.
 Frontend logic and state handling with React and TypeScript.
 Real-world RESTful API integration using .NET.
-Secure, scalable backend with MongoDB Atlas and Railway hosting.
+Secure, scalable backend with MongoDB Atlas and Render(Dockerfile) hosting.

 ## 🙌 Feedback